jeremytammik/tbc/a/1777_tls_pdf_dae.md

 ####<a name="4"></a> Custom Collada Exporter Updated and Fixed

-I conducted two conversations with Bernhard Van Renssen in the past few days, in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [export to DAE file format](https://forums.autodesk.com/t5/revit-api-forum/export-to-dae-file-format/m-p/9004878) and in a [comment](https://thebuildingcoder.typepad.com/blog/2013/07/graphics-pipeline-custom-exporter.html#comment-4598898712) on the [article on *Graphics Pipeline Custom Exporter*](https://thebuildingcoder.typepad.com/blog/2013/07/graphics-pipeline-custom-exporter.html).
+I conversed with Bernhard Van Renssen in the past few days, in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [export to DAE file format](https://forums.autodesk.com/t5/revit-api-forum/export-to-dae-file-format/m-p/9004878) and in a [comment](https://thebuildingcoder.typepad.com/blog/2013/07/graphics-pipeline-custom-exporter.html#comment-4598898712) on the [article on *Graphics Pipeline Custom Exporter*](https://thebuildingcoder.typepad.com/blog/2013/07/graphics-pipeline-custom-exporter.html).

-They prompted me to migrate
+That prompted me to migrate
 the [Collada custom exporter](https://github.com/jeremytammik/CustomExporterCollada) to Revit 2020, including some minor enhancements that ended up resolving a larger problem: